Kingdom of Westphalia: Territory

-The organisers used French terms to designate the regional territories within the kingdom: departments received names based on watercourses (Elbe, Saale, Weser, Fulda, Leine, Oker) and mountains (Harz), regardless of their traditional names.
+The new state was divided into departments, districts, and communes, similarly to France.
+Departments received names based on watercourses (Elbe, Saale, Weser, Fulda, Leine, Oker) and mountains (Harz), regardless of their traditional names.
 These departments were generally composed of territories taken from a number of petty states.
 Compared to the departments of France itself, the Westphalian departments were relatively small and sparsely populated.

 While administrative divisions (departments, districts and cantons) were certainly less unequal than the previous territorial divisions, uniformity does not appear to have been a determining factor in their creation.
 The desire to break from the past, and not just from the random territorial divisions of the former manorial justices, especially influenced the cantonal distribution.
-Just as before the conquest, freedom of expression remained curtailed and censorship was instituted.
-In December 1810 the coastal and northern départements North (capital: Stade) and Lower Elbe (capital: Lunenburg) were ceded to the French Empire.
+In December 1810, the short-lived coastal and northern départements Nord ("North", capital Stade) and Niederelbe ("Lower Elbe", capital Lüneburg) were ceded to the French Empire.

+Departments

 Jews

 Following the French example, Jewish congregations were reorganised and a Consistory (Royal Westphalian Consistory of the Israelites) supervising them was established.
 The former Brunswick-Wolfenbüttel merchant and man of letters, Israel Jacobson, became its consistorial president, assisted by a board of officers.
 Jacobson did his best to exercise a reforming influence upon the various congregations of the country.
 He opened a house of prayer in Cassel, with a ritual similar to that introduced in Seesen.
-Napoléon's inglorious décret infâme, again restricting the rights of many French Jews, did not apply in Westphalia.

-Russian conquest
+Downfall

-A significant burden on the kingdom was the requirement to supply troops and financial support for the Napoleonic wars.
-Large numbers of Westphalian troops fought in the Russian campaign of 1812; the Westphalian Guards heroically but unsuccessfully charged the Raevski Redoubt during the Battle of Borodino.
+A significant burden on the kingdom was the requirement to supply troops and financial support for the Napoleonic Wars.
+A Westphalian contingent took part in the Russian campaign of 1812.
+King Jérôme, reprimended by Napoleon for his poor performance at the Battle of Smolensk, abandoned his command and returned to Wesphalia.
+By the end of the campaign, his troops had been practically decimated: out of the initial 25,000 soldiers and 800 officers of the Kingdom of Westphalia, only 600 and 18 returned, with 600 others defecting to Russia.
+In January 1813, revolts against conscription broke out in Düsseldorf and Hanau.
+Nevertheless, Jérôme managed to raise 27,000 men for the German campaign of 1813, one of the highest mobilisation rates in Europe, and the Westphalian troops fought steadfastly on the French side until the end of the campaign.

-In September 1813, Russian troops surrounded Cassel, defeated the French completely, and took the city.
-By October 1 they had conquered the whole Kingdom, but three days later Jérôme returned with French soldiers and managed to recapture Cassel.
-The Elector of Hesse-Kassel arrived soon after and the Russians besieged the city again.
-After France lost the Battle of Leipzig on 19 October 1813, the Russians dissolved the Kingdom and restored the status quo of 1806 except for Rietberg and Stolberg-Wernigerode, which went to Prussia.
+In September 1813, Russian general Alexander Chernyshyov led a raid on Cassel with 1,200 to 2,300 regular cavalrymen and Cossacks, along with four to six artillery pieces.
+He captured the city by surprise on the night of 28 to 29 September, causing Jérôme and his staff to flee; however, Chernyshyov, lacking the infantry to hold Cassel, evacuated the city with prisoners and loot.
+The French retook Cassel on 7 October.
+Prussian troops occupied Westphalia on 26 October, following the French defeat at the Battle of Leipzig on 19 October.
+The kingdom was then dissolved and the status quo of 1806 was restored, except for the counties of Rietberg and Stolberg-Wernigerode, which were annexed by Prussia.